tildearrow/furnace/doc/1-intro/troubleshooting.md

 ## known issues

-### Furnace doesn't keep track of which tabs are selected in tab groups.

-this is a limitation of the Dear ImGui graphical interface framework that Furnace uses.

 ### something's not working or is unavailable on Android.

 Android builds are unofficial and unsupported. there are many known issues, especially with the user interface. always test using a desktop version before reporting problems.